 In the preamble to the Final Rules, the Commission explained that it does not have a "comprehensive view" of family offices necessary to "assess the universe of firms that may be appropriate to include" within a Family Office Exclusion.
-Given the Commission's ratification of staff interpretative relief, the Commission does not need to wait for any additional information to exclude family offices from CPO and/or CTA registration.
-Accordingly, the Coalition supports the Commission's adoption of a Family Office Exclusion consistent with the definitions in the SEC's final rule 202(a)(11)(G) and the CFTC staff's existing letter-based relief.
+However, given the Commission's ratification of staff interpretative relief, it does not appear that the Commission needs to wait for any additional information in order to exclude family offices from CPO and/or CTA registration.
+Accordingly, Northern supports the Commission's adoption of a Family Office Exclusion consistent with Commission staff's existing letter-based relief.

-Throughout the last 36 years, Commission staff has granted interpretative, exemptive and no-action relief to family offices based on the nature of the family investment entities themselves, namely, that they were entities whose investors were all family clients.
-The determinative question has always been whether there exist reasonably close family (or other similar) relationships among the investors that remove any customer protection concerns.24 If the answer is "yes," Commission staff has routinely concluded that the family entity is not a pool and the operation of that family entity is not the kind of activity that Congress and the Commission intended to regulate through CPO and/or CTA registration requirements.25 By ratifying these letters, the Commission accepts that family offices have been, currently are and will continue to be excluded from CPO and/or CTA registration based on the relationships among the investors in a family investment entity.
+Throughout the last 36 years, Commission staff has granted interpretative, exemptive and no-action relief to family offices based on the nature of the vehicles themselves, namely that they were family investment vehicles whose investors were all family members (and, in certain circumstances, their long-time business associates).
+The determinative question in these relief letters has always been whether there are reasonably close family (or other similar) relationships between the investors in a vehicle that remove any customer protection concerns.
+If the answer is "yes," Commission staff has routinely concluded that the family vehicle is not a pool and the operation of that family office vehicle is not the kind of activity that Congress and the Commission intended to regulate through CPO and/or CTA registration requirements.
+By ratifying these letters, the Commission accepts that family offices have been, currently are and will continue to be excluded from CPO and/or CTA registration based on the relationships between the investors in a family investment vehicle.